King Arthur Carrousel: Preparation

 The attraction was refurbished and significantly altered by the Arrow Development Company of Mountain View, California in preparation for opening day.
 It was widened to four courses to increase guest capacity.
 Of the carousel's 71 horses and one mule, most were carved in the Dentzel factory.
 To add the outermost course, several carved wooden horses were acquired from a Stein and Goldstein carousel, others from Coney Island's Looff carousel, and more carved horses from various other carousels from around North America.
 Many horses arrived with crude repairs, such as newspaper-stuffed papier-mâché legs.
 Standers on the original three rows were converted to jumpers by removing the legs and carving new ones.
 Custom-built crankshafts were installed overhead to operate each horse as a jumper in motion.
 The original, ornately hand-carved, wooden chariot benches were removed, and the chariot woodwork was repurposed to decorate the "calliope" tenders and passenger cars of Casey Jr. Circus Train.
 A Wurlitzer #157 Band Organ facade decorates the carousel, but does not operate.
 Motifs from Sleeping Beauty were also added to the carousel.
+By opening, the ride consisted of 72 galloping steeds in 18 rows, all moving, in shades of brown, tan, grey, brownish red, black, and white.

 The carousel was placed in a prominent position in the middle of the castle courtyard, able to be viewed from Main Street through the castle gate, drawing guests into the realm of fantasy.